Viet-ph/redis-go/README.md

 ## What is this Project About?

-Redis-Go mimics core functionalities of the original Redis, such as storing and retrieving key-value pairs, but is implemented from scratch using Go.
-Unlike Redis, which uses a multi-threaded event loop model, this project implements a single-threaded event loop for handling multiple clients efficiently without using goroutines.
+Redis-Go mimics core functionalities of the original Redis, such as storing, retrieving key-value pairs, io-multiplexing, replication and more, but is implemented from scratch using Go.

 ### Key Features:
 - **Basic Redis Commands**: Supports a wide range of Redis-like commands, including string and hash operations.